-A plan contains the itinerary of activities the agent wants to perform during the day, plus the intervening trip legs the agent must take to travel between activities.
+A plan contains the itinerary of activities that the agent wants to perform during the day, plus the intervening trip legs the agent must take to travel between activities.
 An agent's plan details the order, type, location, duration and other time constraints of each activity, and the mode, route and expected departure and travel times of each leg.
-This paper concentrates on "home" and "work" as the only activities, and "car" and "non-car" as the only modes.
+In the test scenario, "home" and "work" are the only activities, while the large-scale application makes use of more activity types.
+In both cases "car" and "non-car" are the only modes.

 A plan can be modified by various modules.
-This paper will make use of one module only, the Time Adaptation module (sometimes also referred as Activity Times Generator).
-This module is called to change the timing of an agent's plan.
+In the test scenario, only the Time Adaptation module (sometimes also referred to as Activity Times Generator) is used, while the large-scale application additionally uses a Router module.
+The Time Adaptation module is called to change the timing of an agent's plan.
 At this point, a very simple approach is used which just applies a random "mutation" to the duration attributes of the agent's activities.
 Although this approach is not very sophisticated, it is sufficient in order to obtain useful results.
 This is consistent with our overall assumption that, to a certain extent, simple modules can be used in conjunction with a large number of learning iterations (e.g. 13).
+The router is a time-dependent best path algorithm (14), normally using as link costs the link travel times from the previous iteration.